 Is it safe to go abroad?
 Will my student have support abroad in case s/he runs into problems?

-We work to choose study abroad programs that are well run and which place a high priority on student safety.
+We work to choose study abroad programs that are well-run and which place a high priority on student safety.
 Students will receive detailed pre-departure information as well as extensive in-country orientation to help them be knowledgeable and informed about how to conduct themselves successfully and safely while abroad.
 Southwestern policy restricts study abroad travel to countries currently under a State Department Travel Warning.
-Only with specific waivers and under certain circumstances is travel to one of these countries permitted.

 While in the host country, students will have access to on-site support staff for help in case of problems or emergencies.
 Staff will also provide orientation for students to let them know about appropriate and safe behavior in the host culture.
 The student definitely has a responsibility for respecting the host culture and staying safe while abroad.

 All approved study abroad programs include health insurance as part of the program package so that students will be covered in case there is need for medical attention.
 Information about the specific health insurance policy will be available from your student’s study abroad program provider.